 The whimsical and colorful sculpture can be seen just off the corner featuring stacked chickens and eggs by sculptor Wayne Chabre.
 Walk north along the east side of Hemlock as you leave the core of the downtown commercial area and continue for a half mile to midtown Cannon Beach to the corner of South Hemlock and Coolidge Avenue.

-A pair of bronze nuzzling Tufted Puffins was created by Northwest sculptor Georgia Gerber.
+Northwest sculptor Georgia Gerber created a pair of bronze nuzzling Tufted Puffins.
 Use the crosswalk across Hemlock Street toward the public restrooms.

 The cut steel bright orange bench formed by two figures reaching toward each other was created by artist Alise A. Looney.

-Two other pieces of public art are not on this walking tour, but are worth finding.
-Fisherman’s Dance is a collection of three modern carved wooden totems by Steve Jensen located on East Sunset Boulevard near Reservoir Road.
+Two other public art pieces are not on this walking tour but are worth finding.
+Fisherman’s Dance is a collection of three modern carved wooden totems by Steve Jensen on East Sunset Boulevard near Reservoir Road.
 In the northeast corner of the Tolovana Park wayside is a stone and metal sculpture, Salmon Journey, by Native American artist Lillian Pitt and Aaron Loveitt.